 If you want to boost sales, expand your audience, entice repeat customers, and drive more traffic to your site, you'll need a CRO (conversion rate optimization) strategy.
-The seasoned web developers and ecommerce experts at Guidance have helped a wide range of mid-market merchandisers with successful CRO.
+The seasoned web developers and B2C ecommerce development experts at Guidance have helped a wide range of mid-market merchandisers with successful CRO.
 Here's what you should know.

 What Is Conversion Rate?

 Before we dive into the benefits, tools, and tactics for CRO, let's start with the basics.
 A conversion is when a customer or potential customer completes a desired goal.
 This could be purchasing goods or services, scheduling an appointment, or signing up for a newsletter.
 However, in the context of ecommerce, it most often means someone made a purchase.